April 2, 1412 – Spanish explorer and author Ruy González de Clavijo died.

 April 2, 1805 – Danish author and poet Hans Christian Anderson was born in 1805 in the town of Odense.

-April 2, 1814 – After the Battle of Horseshoe Bend, General Andrew Jackson arrived back at Fort Williams in Talladega County with his wounded, many of which died there and were buried near the fort.
+April 2, 1814 – After the Battle of Horseshoe Bend, General Andrew Jackson arrived back at Fort Williams in Talladega County (in present-day Alabama) with his wounded, many of which died there and were buried near the fort.

 April 2, 1834 - John Quincy Adams recorded in his diary on this day that Congressman James Blair "shot himself last evening at his lodgings ... after reading part of an affectionate letter from his wife, to Governor (John) Murphy, of (Monroe County) Alabama, who was alone in the chamber with him, and a fellow-lodger at the same house."